Sha2ow-M4st3r/DNSpoofer/README.md

 # DNSpoofer

 This is a simple Python script designed to implementing DNS spoofing attacks on the network.
 It is important to note that the script is not very fast due to the lack of multi-threading.
-This script is only useful for learning network socket programming in Python and for modeling and implementing it on a small network.
+This script is only useful for learning network socket programming in Python with scapy and for modeling and implementing it on a small network.

 NOTE1: The script must be run with root access on Linux.

 NOTE2: I think the scapy is not installed by default on your system and you need to install it using APT or PIP.

 NOTE3: The number of values in the ip address list must be the same as the number of values in the domain names list